hkoba/yatt_lite/README.md

 YATT::Lite works like Virtual File System(VFS) of templates.
 Users of YATT::Lite will invoke ``$yatt->render($path,$args)``
 with virtual template path + arguments and get its output.
-Here is a minimum psgi app example of YATT::Lite:
+Here is a minimum psgi app example of YATT::Lite (Actually via YATT::Lite::Factory):

 ```perl
 use strict;